RGBCube/VReplBot/README.md

 ## License

 ```
-v-repl-bot - A simple Discord bot that runs your V code.
+VReplBot - A simple Discord bot that runs your V code.
 Copyright (C) 2023-present  RGBCube

 This program is free software: you can redistribute it and/or modify